axelerant/engg-handbook/content/docs/productivity/effective-context-switching.md

 - Schedule time in the calendar for quadrant 2 large and medium-sized tasks of the Eisenhower matrix, which can be in this or next week.

-  - This can be a recurring meeting with yourself as well.
+  - This can be a recurring meeting with you as well.
   - Communicate to everyone that this is your focus time, including yourself.
   - This also requires you to look at the forthcoming work and plan for the same.